 This partnership working also applies at an operational level to tackle safeguarding issues linked to Violence Against Women and Girls (VAWG) and violence and vulnerability within the night-time economy.
 We regularly liaise with our counterparts on a range of operational matters from managing risk to supporting students and learners to access statutory support.

 This effective partnership working enables the University to represent and advocate for the safeguarding needs of all our students and learners at a strategic and operational level.

 - Student Hub (x2) trained sexual violence liaison officers

-- Delivery of Stand by Me (hate crime/incidents) and Stand by Her (tackling sexual harassment and violence) training to student success staff.
+- Delivery of Stand by Me (hate crime/incidents) training.

 - Supporting the Students' Unions of Solent and University of Southampton to develop the ‘Southampton Says Enough’ scheme to tackle sexual violence in Southampton.

 - Work with and support Southampton City Council to implement the Lit Routes Scheme

 - Development of a sexual misconduct, harassment and violence action plan – looking at ways in which the University can challenge, respond and support students and learners with these issues.